-Online data breaches regularly make the news with high profile cases sure to hit the headlines, whether that it a large company or individuals such as Hollywood A list celebs.
+Online data breaches regularly make the news with high profile cases sure to hit the headlines, whether it is a large company or individuals such as Hollywood A list celebrities.

 In a world in which so much of our personal and business information is stored, saved and transferred online, such incidences serve as a reminder that we need to be particularly vigilant when it comes to ensuring that those sensitive documents aren’t compromised by some of the more unscrupulous elements of society.

-Of course, whilst none of us wish for private data to be hacked, it’s also of critical concern for the I.T. departments of businesses, large or small.
+Of course, whilst none of us wishes for private data to be hacked, it’s also of critical concern for the I.T. departments of businesses, large or small.

-Which is why it would always be advisable to remain vigilant, on guard and adoptive of certain measures that can help with that protection.
+This is why it would always be advisable to remain vigilant, guard, and adopt certain measures that can help with that protection.

 Encrypt Your Database

-Using a form of encryption to protect sensitive material is a method that’s been around for a great deal longer than the internet.
-From hidden messages in ancient scripts to the protection of wartime secrets, encryption has been the adoption of a cipher to hide the material in whatever document you are storing.
+Using encryption to protect sensitive material is a method that’s been around for a great deal longer than the internet.
+From hidden messages in ancient scripts to the protection of wartime secrets, encryption has adopted a cypher to hide the material in whatever document you are storing.

-In I.T. this can be achieved by adopting an encryption cipher to your database which makes the data inaccessible to those without the decryption code (the algorithm which allows access to the document).
+In I.T., you can achieve this by adopting an encryption cypher to your database, which makes the data inaccessible to those without the decryption code (the algorithm which allows access to the document).

 Ensure your Virus and Malware Software is up to date and working

-Viruses and malware can be a particularly common source for compromised data.
-Therefore it’s really import that you or your I.T. support ensure that you have a robust defence against such nasties through virus and malware software programmes.
-A good virus protection software is invaluable when it comes to data protection online and a powerful first line of defence against attacks on your system.
+Viruses and malware can be a prevalent source of compromised data.
+Therefore you or your I.T. support must ensure that you have a robust defence against such nasties through virus and malware software programmes.
+A good virus protection software is invaluable for data protection online and a powerful first line of defence against attacks on your system.

 Have a suitable Disaster Plan in place

 Despite our best efforts, things still may have the potential to go wrong.
-Which is why it’s critical you have a plan in effect so that you can make the best of the worst case scenario.
+This is why it’s critical you have a plan in effect so that you can make the best of the worst-case scenario.